Mining on Lium Compute Subnet

 - Network ports are open and accessible

-- Executors are properly assigned to validators
+- Nodes are properly assigned to validators

 - Wallet files have correct permissions